• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 Straight sinus thrombosis (NCCT)

-• CT venography (CTV) is a reliable alternative to MR venography (MRV) or DSA (ESO guidelines 2017)
+• CT venography (CTV) is a reliable alternative to MR venography (MRV) or digital subtraction angiography (DSA) (ESO guidelines 2017)

-• a time delay of 25-45 seconds is recommended in comparison to CTA
+• a time delay of 25-45 seconds compared to CTA is recommended

 • sensitivity for dural sinus thrombosis is up to 95% compared to DSA